-The Group's management conducted an internal assessment of the ICFR system and concluded that the system in place for Enagás, S.A. and Subsidiaries at 31 December 2013 is effective and contains no significant deficiencies.
+The Group's management conducted an internal assessment of the ICFR system and concluded that the system in place for Enagás, S.A. and Subsidiaries at 31 December 2014 is effective and contains no significant deficiencies.

-F.5.2.
-A discussion procedure whereby the auditor (pursuant to TAS), the internal audit function and other experts can report any significant internal control weaknesses encountered during their review of the financial statements or other assignments, to the Company's senior management and its Audit Committee or Board of Directors.
+F.5.2 A discussion procedure whereby the auditor (pursuant to TAS), the internal audit function and other experts can report any significant internal control weaknesses encountered during their review of the financial statements or other assignments, to the Company's senior management and its Audit Committee or Board of Directors.
 State also whether the entity has an action plan to correct or mitigate the weaknesses found.

 Article 7 of the Regulations of the Audit and Compliance Committee of the Enagás, S.A.
-Board of Directors details the objectives and functions of the Committee, which include ensuring that the auditor, the Internal Audit function and other experts can inform Senior Management and the Board of Directors of any significant internal control weaknesses encountered during their review of the financial statements or other assignments.
+Board of Directors details the objectives and functions of the Committee, including ensuring that the auditor, the Internal Audit function and other experts can inform Senior Management and the Board of Directors of any significant internal control weaknesses encountered during their review of the financial statements or other assignments.
 These reports are made after each review task has been completed.
 State also whether the entity has an action plan to correct or mitigate the weaknesses found.

-The Committee is also in charge of supervising compliance with the Internal Code of Conduct on Matters relating to Securities Markets.
+The Committee is also are in charge of supervising compliance with internal Codes of Conduct with relation to Stock Market matters.
 The reports on the activities of the Audit and Compliance Committee contain important information about communication procedures and the conclusions reached at the end of each year.